'Swimming home to Wales' for The Bluetits Chill Swimmers

 “This is a swim of adventure, of purpose, and of passion,” says Sian.
 “We’re doing it for every Bluetit who has ever taken that first brave plunge and found a community waiting with open arms.”

-The attempt is also being filmed for a television documentary, which will follow the team’s journey from training through to the crossing itself.
-The film aims to capture not only the physical and mental demands of the swim, but also the deep connection the women share with the sea, their community, and each other.
-It will offer viewers a behind-the-scenes look at what it takes to prepare for such a demanding expedition — and the powerful stories that fuel their determination.
+The attempt has also been filmed for a television documentary, which has followed our journey this year.
+The film aims to capture not only the physical and mental demands of the swim, but also the deep connection we share with the sea, our community, and each other.
+It will offer viewers a behind-the-scenes look at what it takes to prepare for such a demanding expedition — and the powerful stories that fuel our determination.

 ‘Stellar Titan Bluetits’ team members..